Three Charged Over Profane Snapchat Video Of Dying Stroke Patient

 Late in June, a 77-year-old man at a high-rise senior center in Los Angeles shot dead a firefighter, who responded to an emergency call about an explosive device, the Herald Democrat reported.

-Around the same time, but across the country, some 128 residents and 30 workers at a Lakeland, Florida nursing home were evacuated after fire broke out on the top floor.
+Around the same time, but across the country, some 128 residents and 30 workers at a Lakeland, Florida, nursing home were evacuated after a fire broke out on the top floor.
 The blaze was quickly put out, WFTS reported, and no one sustained any injuries.